cheng-hsiang-chiu/parsec/README.md

 Download the compressed file from PARSEC's official website, http://parsec.cs.princeton.edu/download/3.0/parsec-3.0.tar.gz

+## Building ferret of the gcc-tbb version
-Modifications are needed to fix the issues while building ferret of the gcc-tbb version,
+Modifications are needed to fix the issues,
 1. Adopt item 4 from the link, https://yulistic.gitlab.io/2016/05/parsec-3.0-installation-issues/
 2. In "pkgs/libs/gsl/parsec/gcc.bldconf", add "-lstdc++" in the variable `build_env`, such that
 ```